Collège Édouard-Pailleron fire: Aftermath

-On February 10, four days after the fire, equipment was sent in to clear rubble and demolish what left of the building.
+On February 10, four days after the fire, equipment was sent in to clear rubble and demolish what was left of the building.
 Concerned about the destruction of potential evidence this would cause, local residents formed a human chain to stop earthmoving vehicles from leaving.
 Relatives of the victims contacted the judge in charge of the investigation through their lawyer, who ordered the destruction to be stopped.
 The bodies of the victims were identified after several days using dental records and jewelry and a chapelle ardente was set up in a town hall.
 Funerals were held in the neighbourhood's churches and synagogues.

 A few days following the fire, the two pupils responsible for the fire confessed.
 Patrick admitted to purchasing the white spirit from a local grocery store and starting the fire, while Marc admitted to being complicit.
 Patrick told police that he had started the fire because he was angry with being put in a class for troubled students by teachers.
 The boys were sent to Fresnes Prison, with Patrick being charged with arson and Marc being charged with "complicity".
 The trial verdict was reached on 10 November 1977, and they were sentenced to four and five years in prison respectively, with their parents made to pay compensation to the families.

 In 1979, a second verdict was handed down concerning other defendants: four people were acquitted; three senior officials, the builder of the school and its architect were sentenced to suspended prison terms but were later amnestied.
 As a consequence of the fire rules for the construction of school buildings were modified and fire alarm sirens and compulsory evacuation drills were introduced in all schools in France.
 The school was rebuilt in 1979 and is still operational.